railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 Follow the steps outlined in the Ruby Girls Cloud9 Sinatra Setup Guide [Cloud9 Setup](/cloud9-sinatra-guide)

+Make sure to add your SSH key before you get started.

+Click on the settings icon in the top right and select SSH Keys in the side menu

+Copy your SSH key

+Go to your Github and click on settings in the top right drop down menu

+Select SSH key on the side menu

+Click "New SSH Key"

+Give your SSH key a name like Cloud9

+Paste the SSH key you copied into the Key section and click Add SSH key

 ## *2.* Write a description for your application

 Cloud9 automatically creates a file called `REAMDME.md`.
 The `.md` extension means that this is a MarkDown file.